-$$0 \longrightarrow F \longrightarrow G \longrightarrow \Gamma \longrightarrow 0$$ where F is a finite group and $\Gamma \subset \text{Isom}(\tilde{X})$ (see Lemma 3.1).
-The theorem follows. $\square$
+$$0 \longrightarrow F \longrightarrow G \longrightarrow \Gamma \longrightarrow 0$$ where F is a finite group and $\Gamma \subset Isom(\tilde{X})$ (see Lemma 3.3).
+The theorem follows.

-For other recent results on the quasi-isometry behavior of graphs of groups, we refer to Papasoglu [14], Papasoglu and Whyte [15], and Mosher, Sageev and Whyte [13].
+For other recent results on the quasi-isometry behavior of graphs of groups, we refer to Papasoglu [11], Papasoglu-Whyte [12], and Mosher-Sageev-Whyte [10].

-4. Concluding Remarks
+4 Concluding remarks.

 We note that the only place in our arguments where we use the assumption that n=3 is in the proof of the strong Jordan separation theorem.
 More specifically, we make use of the fact that the Schoenflies theorem holds in dimension 2.
-Of course, this approach fails in higher dimension, as there are examples of wild embeddings of spheres in all dimensions $\ge 3$ .
+Of course, this approach fails in higher dimension, as there are examples of wild embeddings of spheres in all dimensions $\geq 3$ .
 Nevertheless, we still believe that the conjecture put forth in the introduction holds true (and in fact, that the strong Jordan separation theorem also holds in higher dimension).